paragt/TF-SSD/README.md

 ## SSD with VGG-16 backbone.

 The original version of SSDs used VGG networks as their backbones [Liu16ECCV].
-We use VGG-16 as the backbone and the code for this variant are saved in the VGG-SSD subfolder.
+I use VGG-16 as the backbone and the code for this variant are saved in the VGG-SSD subfolder.
 The function of each file is self evident from its name, e.g., my_vgg3.py defines the backbone, ssd300.py defines the SSD connections, ssd_augmenter_vgg.py performs augmentation, my_train.py runs the training scheme with losses defined in losses.py.
 Some common operations, such as defining default/prior/anchor boxes, prediction classifiers etc. and dataset parsing are contained in ssd_common.py and dataset_feeder.py in the parent folder.

 The current VGG-SSD model uses an input of 300x300 pixels and predicts 80 categories as specified by the COCO dataset.
 Other than the size of the default boxes at a certain scale and data augmentation techniques, the model and training remains almost the same as those of the SSD paper.